Krefeld: World War II

 On 11 December 1941, during World War II, a detailed report on the transport of Jews from Krefeld and its surroundings listed 1007 Jews from Krefeld and Duisburg, were deported to the Šķirotava Railway Station near Riga, later to become Jungfernhof concentration camp.
 They were transported in freezing conditions with no drinking water for more than two days.
-Almost immediately upon arrival they were shot in the Rumbula forest massacre.
+Almost immediately upon arrival, they were shot in the Rumbula forest massacre.

+Forced laborers of the 3rd SS construction brigade were dispatched in the town in 1943.

-On 21 June 1943 British bombs destroyed many buildings in the east part of the city; a firestorm consumed large parts of the city center (apart from the central train station, which remained intact apart from minor damage).
-On 3 March 1945 US troops entered Krefeld, among them the later U.S. Secretary of State Henry Kissinger.
+On 21 June 1943, British bombs destroyed many buildings in the east part of the city; a firestorm consumed large parts of the city center (apart from the central train station, which remained intact apart from minor damage).
+On 3 March 1945 US troops entered Krefeld.
+After occupying the city and due to a lack of fluent German speakers in the intelligence unit to which he was assigned, the U.S. Army placed Henry Kissinger, then a private, in charge of the city administration.

 During the Cold War, the city was host to the 16th Signal Regiment of the United Kingdom's Royal Corps of Signals stationed at Bradbury Barracks.
 The town became part of the new state of North Rhine-Westphalia after World War II.